jonasacres/chainmail/PROTOCOL.md

   cm_pubkey pubkey;   // public key for this user
 }
 ```

+#### Rules

+* The `guid` field must either be the hash of the `pubkey` field (using the group's preferred hash algorithm), or the hash of the `pubkey` field of the first identity record of matching `guid` appearing in the blockchain.
+* The `avatar` field must reference a non-revoked File record in the blockstore.
+The `specific` field of this file's record header must show an acceptable MIME type.
+* The `pubkey` field must not appear as the `pubkey` field of any other non-revoked identity record.

+#### Acceptable avatar MIME types

+* image/gif
+* image/jpeg
+* image/png
+* image/svg+xml

 #### External contact information
 The user can optionally supply external contact information, if desired. e.g. `email:joe@example.com`, `skype:janesmith761231`.